frc-7127-business-team/7127-Business-Materials/Branding.md

 The subtitle should be placed directly below the title, and should follow the "Subtitle" font configuration.

 ##### Table of Contents:
-There should be a Google Docs auto-updating table of contents on the page after the title page, this table of contents should be set to show page numbers, not links.
+There should be a Google Docs auto-updating table of contents on the page after the title page, but only if the document is 4 or more pages in length, not including the title page.
+This table of contents should be set to show page numbers, not links.

 ---